 Do you want to get Gede’s details?
 Go to the bottom of the page, click on like and the details will appear on this site.
-Apologies my dear readers, but I am not able to reply to individual messages with the details.
+If you need more details, download my ebook below.
+It will help you to prepare for the visit, so you can get the most out of it.

 I am skipping a little bit with my post, because something magical happened to me and I couldn’t wait to tell you about it.
 Today I went to see a spiritual healer in Bali and this is what happened…